sawelch-NIVA/STOPeData/inst/app/www/md/intro_CREED.md

-This module provides a Criteria for Reporting and Evaluating Exposure Datasets (CREED) assessment (version 1), based on [Di Paolo *et al.*, 2024.](https://academic.oup.com/ieam/article/20/4/1019/7821760) The Dataset Details section summarizes key characteristics of your dataset that are relevant for quality evaluation.
+This module provides a Criteria for Reporting and Evaluating Exposure Datasets (CREED) assessment (version 1), based on [Di Paolo *et al.*, 2024.](https://academic.oup.com/ieam/article/20/4/1019/7821760) The Dataset Details section summarises key characteristics of your dataset that are relevant for quality evaluation.
 Fields are auto-populated where possible from your imported data. **This module is currently hardcoded for exposure assessment of copper, and the data summarised may not be relevant for other pollutants (especially non-metals).**